It is no secret that snoring is a small problem that affects us in a big way.

 From past studies, losing just 10% of body weight has been shown to significantly help ease constriction of airways and stop snoring.

-Yoga is a wide topic but for purposes of this article let us focus on one category of it that deals with controlling breathing – it is called pranayama.
+Yoga is a wide topic but for the purposes of this article let us focus on one category of it that deals with controlling breathing – it is called pranayama.
 Pranayama trains you how to take deep, slow, breaths so you can make the most of the oxygen around you.

 It helps adjust the body and relieve sleeping disorders including sleeping apnea.
 As a measure to contain your snoring problem, be sure to take some classes on pranayama.